abood36/ERP-CRM-Data-Warehouse/README.md

 # ERP-CRM-Data-Warehouse
   A complete Data Engineering pipeline built using SQL Server and Python, designed to collect, process, and analyze large-scale datasets efficiently.

+  The goal of this project is to showcase strong data engineering practices — from data ingestion and transformation to storage optimization and analytics-ready data modeling.

 ## 🧠 Project Overview
   This project demonstrates a complete Data Engineering pipeline built using SQL Server and Python, designed to collect, process, and analyze large-scale datasets efficiently.